QueensleyC/stat5430project/contents/probability-integral-transform.md

 F_x
 ```

-We see that the distribution of these 10 samples looks normally distribution
+We see that the distribution of these 10 samples looks uniformly distribution

 ```{code-cell} ipython3
 :tags: [hide-input]